Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver in “The Summer Day”

 This website continues what Dear Wayne County started, but in a more accessible form.
 You can learn my personal history, how I think, and a bit of what I think.
 This page has the main highlights.
 For a more organized overview of things I think about, head to the thoughts page.

-If this website or the “I write books to explain myself to people” thing gives you a “HELLO MY NAME IS DANIEL I’M A FRIENDLY HUMAN MAN” feeling, head to my Instagram and then come back.
+If this website or the “I write books to explain myself to people” thing gives you a “HELLO MY NAME IS DANIEL I’M A FRIENDLY HUMAN MAN” feeling, head to my Twitter or my Instagram and then come back.
 I don’t bite, I swear.

 There aren’t anchor links on this page yet.
 Please forgive me.